camunda/blog.camunda.org/content/post/2018/08/camunda-optimize-22-alpha1-released.md

 ## Filter by non-executed flow nodes

-// TODO: Sebastian
+In the "Filter by Flownodes" modal dialog, there is a new button that allows you to only include process instances in your report where certain flow nodes have _not_ been executed.
+You can select multiple flow nodes to create a filter where none of the selected flownodes have been executed.
+As always, you can see a preview of the filter you are about to create above the diagram.

+{{< figure class="main teaser no-border" src="filter-flownodes-no.png">}}

 # Import complex variables

 Filtering for variables or grouping by variables are powerful tools to analyse your data.
 The problem with the previous version of Optimize was, that the application only imported primitive variables.
 Many users have their important information hidden in complex variables, e.g. represented as JSON variables and then want to analyze fields that are hidden in those fields.
 With the new alpha release you can now write your own [variable plugin](https://docs.camunda.org/optimize/latest/technical-guide/import/plugins/#variable-import-customization) to transform your complex variables to primitive ones to still be able to filter for your desired information.
 The whole import/plugin system is depicted in the following diagram:

 {{< figure class="main teaser no-border" src="map-complex-variables-to-primitives.png">}}